Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 DRELLA: Hey, do I look like I got Panasonic stamped on my ass?

-MISS PATTY: Now, walk smooth, that’s a new Harry Potter on your heads.
+MISS PATTY: Now, walk smooth.
+That’s a new Harry Potter on your heads.
 If they should drop, Harry will die, and there won’t be any more books.

 BABETTE: Is there a problem?